nitinjaiswal/api/usage guide.md

  - to update a product of given pid
  - to delete a product of given pid

+###API Authentication

+User has to authenticate once before using the API in each session.
+Following are the username and password:

+> - username: nitin, password: nitin
+> - username: vipin, password: vipin
+> - username: sunil, password: sunil
+> - username: amit, password: amit

 ###Display all the product from database